jdesolate/100-Days-Of-Code/r1-log.md

 ### R1D45

 I've continued watching freeCodeCamp's DSA tutorial for half an hour and was able to recall concepts about algorithms, linear search, binary search, and big O notation.
 I'm also halfway done with basic javascript in Javascript Algorithm and Data Structures Certification.

+### R1D46

+Still watched freeCodeCamp's DSA tutorial and learned about different time complexities like linear, quadratic quasilinear, & exponential.
+Also continued Basic Javascript in Javascript Algorithm and Data Structures Certification.